 For there should be no fear in the

 Hand in hand.

 The answer to that questions lies

 The only way we can do that is through global communication.

 We must help our fellow man, through the good and the bad.

 — “Why Us” by L. Copeland

-David William Reeve is a writer and photographer from Southern California who has been taking photos for more than 20 years.
+David William Reeve is a writer and photographer from Southern California who documents the lives of young people at risk.